-IIV4s and RIV4 can be administered simultaneously or sequentially with other inactivated vaccines or live vaccines.
+IIV3s and RIV3 can be administered simultaneously or sequentially with other inactivated vaccines or live vaccines.
 Injectable vaccines that are given concomitantly should be administered at separate anatomic sites.
-COVID-19 vaccines that are administered at the same time as influenza vaccines that might be more likely to be associated with local injection site reactions (e.g., HD-IIV4 and aIIV4) should be given in different limbs, if possible.
-LAIV4 can be administered simultaneously with other live or inactivated vaccines.
-However, if two live vaccines are not given simultaneously, at least 4 weeks should pass after administration of one live vaccine (such as LAIV4) before another live vaccine is administered (47).
+Vaccines that are administered at the same time as influenza vaccines that might be more likely to be associated with local injection site reactions (e.g., HD-IIV3 and aIIV3) should be given in different limbs, if possible.
+LAIV3 can be administered simultaneously with other live or inactivated vaccines.
+However, if two live vaccines are not given simultaneously, at least 4 weeks should pass after administration of one live vaccine (such as LAIV3) before another live vaccine is administered (110).

 In recent years, multiple vaccines containing nonaluminum adjuvants have been licensed for use in the United States for the prevention of various infectious diseases.
-Examples include AS01_B (in Shingrix, recombinant zoster subunit vaccine) (146), AS01_F (in Arexy, respiratory syncytial virus vaccine) (147) MF59 (in Fluad Quadrivalent [aIIV4]) (56), and cytosine phosphoguanine oligodeoxynucleotide (in Heplisav-B, a recombinant hepatitis B surface antigen vaccine) (148).
+Examples include AS01B (in Shingrix, recombinant zoster subunit vaccine [RZV]) (120), AS01E (in Arexvy, respiratory syncytial virus vaccine) (121) MF59 (in Fluad [aIIV3]) (59), and cytosine phosphoguanine oligodeoxynucleotide (in Heplisav-B, recombinant hepatitis B surface antigen vaccine) (122).
 Data are limited regarding coadministration of these vaccines with other adjuvanted or nonadjuvanted vaccines, including COVID-19 vaccines.
-Coadministration of Shingrix with nonadjuvanted IIV4 has been studied, and no evidence of decreased immunogenicity or safety concerns was noted (149).
+Coadministration of RZV with nonadjuvanted IIV4 has been studied, and no evidence of decreased immunogenicity or safety concerns was noted (123).
+A CISA RCT in persons aged $\geq 65$ years found that the proportion of participants with at least one severe local or systemic reaction was not higher after simultaneous administration of RZV dose 1 and quadrivalent adjuvanted inactivated influenza vaccine compared with simultaneous administration of RZV dose 1 and quadrivalent high-dose inactivated influenza vaccine (124).
 Data on the immunogenicity and safety of simultaneous or sequential administration of two nonaluminum adjuvantcontaining vaccines are limited, and the ideal interval between such vaccines when given sequentially is not known.
-In the study of Shingrix and IIV4 (149), most reactogenicity symptoms resolved within 4 days.
-Because of the limited data on the safety of simultaneous administration of two or more vaccines containing nonaluminum adjuvants and the availability of nonadjuvanted influenza vaccine options, selection of a nonadjuvanted influenza vaccine may be considered in situations in which influenza vaccine and another vaccine containing a nonaluminum adjuvant are to be administered concomitantly.
+In the study of Shingrix and nonadjuvanted IIV4 (123), most reactogenicity symptoms resolved within 4 days.
+Because of the limited data on the safety of simultaneous administration of two or more vaccines containing nonaluminum adjuvants and the availability of nonadjuvanted influenza vaccine options, selection of a nonadjuvanted influenza vaccine can be considered in situations in which influenza vaccine and another vaccine containing a nonaluminum adjuvant are to be administered concomitantly.
 However, influenza vaccination should not be delayed if a specific vaccine is not available.
-As recommended for all vaccines, vaccines with nonaluminum adjuvants should be administered at separate anatomic sites from other vaccines that are given concomitantly (47).
+As recommended for all vaccines, vaccines with nonaluminum adjuvants should be administered at separate anatomic sites from other vaccines that are given concomitantly (110).

-For more recently introduced and new vaccines (e.g., respiratory syncytial virus [RSV] vaccine) data informing simultaneous administration with influenza vaccines might be limited or evolving.
+For more recently introduced and new vaccines, data informing simultaneous administration with influenza vaccines might be limited or evolving.
 Providers should consult current CDC/ACIP recommendations and guidance for up-to-date information.